 When planning a getaway, you want to fit as many activities into your trip as you can.
 Taste the local cuisine, experience the arts, tour the towns and have an adventure.
 There’s much to explore in the neighboring Triangle cities of Raleigh and Durham.

 Choosing your place to stay will help chart the course for your experiences.
-There are dozens of hotels in Raleigh: If you want to stay near its vibrant downtown, the Aloft Raleigh is a highly rated choice; to be close to shopping, Raleigh Marriott Crabtree Valley is across the street from Crabtree Valley Mall and its nearly 200 stores.
+There are dozens of hotels in Raleigh: If you want to stay near its vibrant downtown, the Aloft Raleigh is a highly rated choice; to be close to shopping, Raleigh Marriott Crabtree Valley is across the street from Crabtree mall and its nearly 200 stores.

 Or make Durham the home base for your trip, where two acclaimed boutique hotels are located within a couple of blocks of each other: The Durham Hotel and 21c Museum Hotel.
 The Durham features a popular rooftop restaurant (and offers rooftop yoga), while 21c is literally a museum inside of a hotel.

 Prepare to eat a lot during this trip.

 Since you can walk and chew at the same time, the Durham Downtown Tasting Tour is a fun and filling way to see that part of the city.
 Visit five or six different establishments, where tastings (plus a splash of wine or beer here and there) are included in the price of your ticket.
 A visit to Brightleaf Square also offers provisions and keepsakes by way of locally owned shops, including Wentworth & Leggett (fine books, maps, postcards and prints) and Indio (artisan-designed home goods and jewelry); or head back up Main Street to Vert & Vogue boutique (named a top store in the country by Lucky Magazine).

 When mapping out the attractions on your to-do list, you could spend an entire afternoon at the North Carolina Museum of Art.
 More than a half-dozen curated exhibitions are on display inside, and the Museum Park, which includes gardens, trails and towering sculptures, makes the grounds as intriguing as the inside of the museum.
 If outdoors is where you thrive, plan any number of activities at Eno River State Park in Durham, from picnicking to hiking to canoeing.